gingerbeardman/Priiprocess/README.md

 	.title_x
 	.title_y

-And by go further by using a single include:
+But we can go even further by using a single include to reuse the definitions in multiple places:

 	[ABOUT/TITLE]
+	.title

+	[PLUGIN/TITLE]
 	.title

 The best results would come from building a theme from a scratch with the tool in mind, as my deconstruction of *Rhapsodii 2.0* could be optimised further still.